0xNirvana/Writeups/TryHackMe/Medium/cmess/cmess.md

 bash: cd: andre: Permission denied
 ```

-# Privilege Escalation
+## Privilege Escalation

-## Horizontal
+### Horizontal

 From these details, we can see that currently we are logged in as `www-data` and there is another user named `andre` on the system as well.
-Now, initially we logged into the CMS as `andre` only so, we can check if the password has been reused over here by trying to switch to `andre`' account.
+Now, initially we logged into the CMS as `andre` only so, we can check if the password has been reused over here by trying to switch to `andre`'s account.

 ```bash
 www-data@cmess:/home$ su andre